Learn how much you can earn as a network administrator and the factors that affect your salary, such as education, experience, location, and industry.

 Read more: Your Guide to System Administration Degrees

-Network administrators in the US make an average annual income of $96,300, according to Lightcast™ [1].
-Various job listing sites report the average annual pay for network administrators ranges from $71,357 to $96,300.
-Here are the salary ranges given by five different organizations that track network administrator salaries:
+Network administrators in the US make a median annual income of $95,360, according to the BLS [1].
+Various other job listing sites report the average annual base pay for network administrators.
+Check out how they compare in the chart below, which outlines the salaries calculated by Lightcast™, the BLS, and three other reputable organizations that track network administrator salaries:

 The exact pay you can expect to earn is typically influenced by your education, experience, location, and more.